slovensko-digital/autogram/README.md

-# White Label Signer
+# Autogram

-Customizable, simple, cross-platform (Windows, macOS, Linux) desktop app that can be used to create signatures compliant with the eIDAS Regulation and be integrated with your (web) application.
+Simple cross-platform (Windows, macOS, Linux) desktop app that can be used to create signatures compliant with the eIDAS Regulation and be integrated with your (web) application.

 ![Screenshot](https://github.com/octosign/branding/blob/main/screenshots/White%20Label.png?raw=true)